Read the 2021 National Dialogue Final Report

-The National Dialogue is a collaborative effort to engage the Church in a national discussion on Catholic Pastoral Ministry with Youth and Young Adults with the intent to renew our ministry efforts with these members of our faith community.
+The National Dialogue was a collaborative effort to engage the Church in a national discussion on Catholic Pastoral Ministry with Youth and Young Adults with the intent to renew our ministry efforts with these members of our faith community.

-Learn more at The National Dialogue
+Learn more about the process and findings on the website of The National Dialogue

 The vision of this initiative is an energized and unified Church committed to